CW3E/Ensemble-DA-Cycling-Template/README.md

 Generic Slurm and PBS scheduler configurations are provided to submit task to the HPC job scheduler, but modifications are necessary for specific systems.
-HPC system account information should be set in the repository configuration file `configure_template.sh`.
+HPC system account information should be set in the repository configuration file `configure_workflow.sh`.

 ### Checking logs and verifying outputs
 The `cylc-run` directory contains